Hawker Sea Fury: Korean War

 In addition to their ground attack role, Sea Furies also performed air patrols.
 In this role, a total of 3,900 interceptions were carried out, although none of the intercepted aircraft turned out to be hostile.
 During the winter period, the Sea Furies were often called upon as spotter aircraft for UN artillery around Inchon, Wonsan, and Songiin.
 In April 1951, 804 Naval Air Squadron operating off Glory, replaced 807 Squadron, which in turn was replaced by Sydney in September 1951 with 805 and 808 Squadron RAN.
 The Australian carrier air group flew 2,366 combat sorties.
 In January 1952, Glory with 804 NAS returned to relieve Sydney following a refit in Australia.
 For the rest of the war Glory and Ocean relieved each other on duty.

 In 1952, the first Chinese MiG-15 jet fighters appeared.
 On 8 August 1952, Lieutenant Peter "Hoagy" Carmichael, of 802 Squadron, flying Sea Fury WJ232 from HMS Ocean, was credited with shooting down a MiG-15, marking him as one of only a few pilots of a propeller-driven aircraft to shoot down a jet during the Korean War.
 The engagement occurred when Sea Furies and Fireflies were bounced by eight MiG-15s, during which one Firefly was badly damaged while the Sea Furies escaped unharmed.
 Some sources claim that this is the only successful engagement by a British pilot in a British aircraft during the Korean War, although a few sources claim a second MiG was downed or damaged in the same action.
 The Royal Navy credited the kill to Lieutenant Peter "Hoagy" Carmichael although Carmichael always credited it to the whole flight.
 One of the other pilots in the flight Sub Lieutenant Brian 'Smoo' Ellis has since claimed the kill for himself.
 He claims that he observed hitting the MiG-15 when it overshot his aircraft with its air brakes deployed.
 On the return journey to HMS Ocean, he states that Carmichael fired his guns at a sandbank on the coast which the squadron often used for practice or testing their cannons.
 On landing back at the carrier, he was surprised to find that the kill was awarded to Carmichael.
 After checking with the armaments officer, it was found that Ellis had used the entirety of his ammunition during the engagement, while Carmichael on the other hand still had 90% of his ammunition left.
 Because Carmichael fired at the sandbank on their return journey, this brings serious doubts over the claim that he shot down the MiG-15.
-This version of events was verified by historian Paul Beaver, who in 1978 interviewed all those involved including the four FAA Sea Fury pilots, as well as the armaments officer and air engineering officer.